Materials-Consortia/OPTIMADE/optimade.rst

     These three fields specify the value as the rational number :field:`numerator` / :field:`denominator`, multiplied by 10 to the power of :field:`exponent`.
     If omitted or :val:`null`, the defaults for the :field:`numerator`, :field:`denominator`, and :field:`exponent` are respectively 1, 1, and 0.

+    - :field:`standard_uncertainty`: Float.
+      The standard uncertainty of the value used in the defining relation.
+      Some definitions define an entity (e.g. a constant) to a specific value along with an uncertainty of that value.

   - :field:`offset`: Dictionary.
     A dictionary specifying the offset value, adhering to the same format as :field:`scale`.